 Santorini (Σαντορίνη), also known as Thira (Θήρα) is a Greek island located in the Aegean Sea.
-It is one of Greece’s most picturesque islands and it is known for its amazing views, stunning hillsides, and beautiful sunsets.
+It is one of Greece’s most picturesque islands and it is known for its devastatingly gorgeous views, remarkable sloping hillsides, and spectacular sunsets.

 Getting Around Santorini

 Getting around the island of Santorini is incredibly easy.
 There are a number of ways to get around the island from public transportation to rental cars.